-After receiving her BFA in modern dance from the University of Utah in 2015, Breeanne has had the pleasure to work and collaborate with a variety of artists and individuals on a free lance basis.
-She was honored to be a guest dancer with Ririe Woodbury Dance Company and perform the works of Doug Varone, Daniel Charon, and Adam Barruch in addition to working with Alberto Del Saz as an understudy for Alwin Nikolai repertoire.
-She enjoyed her role as a Grissette and the dance captain for the Utah Opera's production of the Merry Widow, shortly followed by another performance with the Utah Opera as a dancer in AIDA.
-In 2016 Breeanne was accepted into Springboard Danse Montreal where she worked intimately with Daniél Desnoyers, Jasmine Ellis, and Yael Cibulski.
+After receiving her BFA in modern dance from the University of Utah in 2015, Breeanne has had the pleasure to work and collaborate with a variety of artists and companies on a free lance basis.
+She was honored to be a guest dancer with Ririe Woodbury Dance Company and perform the works of Doug Varone, Daniel Charon, Adam Barruch, and Alwin Nikolais with Alberto Del Saz of the Murray-Louis Foundation on an international tour to northern France.
+She has performed in The Merry Widow, AIDA, and Die Fledermaus with The Utah Opera, serving as Dance Captain for the Merry Widow.
+In 2016, Breeanne was accepted into Springboard Danse Montreal where she worked intimately with Daniél Desnoyers, Jasmine Ellis, and Yael Cibulski.
 Other artists she has worked with include Nichele Van-Portfleet, Graham Brown, Steve Koester, Kyle Lang, LajaMartin, Brianna Lopez, Eliza Tappan, Nichele Van Portfleet, Molly Heller, Eric Handman, Shaun Boyle, Scott Wells, Yanis Adoniou, and Scotty Hardwig.
 She joined Ririe Woodbury Dance Company as a company dancer in 2018.

-After working closely with Molly Heller on various projects, Breeanne found her full performative body and voice more accessible and satisfying.
+Breeanne believes in performance as a shared lived experience between performer, audience, and the performance space.
 Using the lived experiences within the body and mind as the material to work with, Breeanne mines through sensations, memories, imagery, and groove to create dances and performances that give back to the performer and audience alike.
 At this moment in time she is particularly interested in researching how false dichotomies such as pain and pleasure, youth and wisdom, etc. live within our bodies and impact societal relationships.
-She is working towards producing a large scale immersive dance-theater production to premier in 2018 that will be highly interdisciplinary collaborating with story-tellers, musicians, visual and video artists, and performers that span many generations.
-She is thrilled to join Ririe Woodbury and Alberto Del Saz once more for the European tour of Nikolais repertoire in 2018.
+She is working towards producing a large scale immersive and interdisciplinary dance-theater production collaborating with story-tellers, musicians, visual and video artists, and performers that span many generations.

 Powered by Squarespace